-- (f) Repetitious Comments Prohibited: A speaker or Councilmember shall not present the same or substantially the same items or arguments to the City Council repeatedly or be repetitious in presenting oral comments.
+- (c) Authority of the Chair: The Chair shall make decisions on questions of procedure, subject to review by the City Council as a whole. - (d) City Council Deliberations: The Chair has the responsibility to control the discussion and the order of speakers.
+Councilmembers will generally be called upon in the order of the request to speak.
+Generally, a Councilmember may not be recognized to speak subsequently until each Councilmember has had an opportunity to obtain the floor.
+A Councilmember holding the floor may address a question to another Councilmember and that Councilmember may, should they so choose, respond to the question while the floor is still held by the Councilmember asking the question. - (e) Limits to Deliberations: After an agenda item is announced by the Chair, the City Council may discuss the item without the need for a motion on the item.
+Councilmembers will limit their comments to the subject matter or motion currently being considered.
+Councilmembers will govern themselves as to the length of their comments, and the Mayor shall act as the arbiter in determining how long an individual Councilmember may speak on an item, and shall apply the standard consistently and fairly.
+The intent of this policy is not to limit debate, but rather to assist Councilmembers in their efforts to communicate effectively and concisely. - (f) Repetitious Comments Prohibited: A speaker or Councilmember shall not present the same or substantially the same items or arguments to the City Council repeatedly or be repetitious in presenting oral comments.
 A speaker or Councilmember shall not present an argument on a matter previously considered by the City Council at the same session. - (g) Obtaining the Floor: Any member of the City Council wishing to speak shall first obtain the floor by making a request for the floor to the Chair.
 The Chair shall recognize any Councilmember who appropriately seeks the floor. - (h) Motions: Motions submitted for a vote shall contain only one question.
 If two or more points are involved, any member may require a division, if the question reasonably admits of a division.
 Motions may be made and seconded by any member of the City Council except the Chair.
-The most common motions are as follows: - 1.
-Amending a motion.
+The most common motions are as follows: - Amending a motion.
 Any Councilmember may move to amend a pending motion.
 No more than two amendments may be made to a pending motion.
-The last amendment shall be voted on first. - 2.
-Postpone to a Certain Date.
+The last amendment shall be voted on first. - Postpone to a Certain Date.
 This motion is used to delay consideration of an item until a specified date, i.e., the next City Council meeting, etc. - 3.
 Postpone Indefinitely.
 This motion is used to delay consideration of an item until an unspecified date. - 4.
 Point of Order.
 Any Councilmember may raise a point of order at any time.
 A point of order means that the Councilmember is asking for a ruling on whether the rules of procedure are being followed.
 A point of order shall immediately be acknowledged by the Chair, and all debate must stop.
 The point of order shall first be made to the Chair for a ruling, stating the alleged violation with specificity.
-A point of order directed to the Chair does not require a second and is not subject to amendment.
 The Chair rules on the point of order.
-The member may appeal the Chair's ruling to the Council.
-The appeal requires a second and the person making the appeal may make a brief statement and the Chair may respond.
-An appeal may generally be debated by the Council, but each councilmember may speak only once.
-The Council may affirm or overrule the Chair's ruling by a majority vote of the Councilmembers present. - 5.
-Reconsideration.
-A councilmember who voted in the majority may move to reconsider an item that City Council has voted on.
-The motion and any action must be made immediately after the vote on the matter, and before the City Council has begun discussing or considering any other business. - (i) Procedures for Motions: The following is the general procedure for making motions:
+The member may appeal the Chair's ruling to the Council, which may affirm or overrule the Chair's ruling by a majority vote of the Councilmembers present.
+A point of order directed to the Chair or City